-Each BareMetal Cloud Server can have up to 15 volumes, including the root volume.
+Each BareMetal Cloud Instance can have up to 15 volumes, including the root volume.

 The type of disk to host your volumes usse the LSSD technology: Local solid state drive, to deliver fast disk I/O.

-Note: Flexible Volumes are available on BareMetal Cloud Servers.
-For Virtual Cloud Servers the volume size is fixed, depending on the offer.
+Note: Flexible Volumes are available on BareMetal Cloud Instances.
+For Virtual Cloud Instances the volume size is fixed, depending on the offer.

-LSSD volumes are transferred close to your server.
+LSSD volumes are transferred close to your instance.

-When you start a server for the first time, your volume files are downloaded from the volumes store to the local storage devices (LSSD).
+When you start a instance for the first time, your volume files are downloaded from the volumes store to the local storage devices (LSSD).

-Each time you start or stop a server, the volumes are downloaded or uploaded to the volumes store.
+Each time you start or stop a instance, the volumes are downloaded or uploaded to the volumes store.
 The larger the amount of data to transfer, the longer the upload or download duration.

 We work constantly on optimizing the transfer time of local storage devices to the volumes store.

-There are five steps to attach a volume to an existing server
+There are five steps to attach a volume to an existing instance

-Important: A Server must be powered off to attach or detach a volume.
+Important: An instance must be powered off to attach or detach a volume.

 In the Control Panel, click Volumes in the compute section.